shawnscoding/siemens-online-conf2/README.md

 ### 2. I learned how to lead a project.

-I was able to understand what are the important jobs for project leader.
-As a leader, regardless of what your speciality is, you will end up spending a lot of time talking to clients and project members.
-This includes reviewing the software requirements specification, communicate with team members and other departments to find out if there is an issue in the process.
+I was able to understand what a project manager or leader really does.
+As a leader, I needed to spend a lot of time on communication.
+This includes reviewing the software requirements specification, speaking to team members and other departments to find out if there is an issue in the process.
 I needed to speak in non-programming terms and suggest an alternative if there's a technical issue.
 I didn't realise how massive responsibility a leader has.
-Although all of the responsibilities I had was overwhelming at the beginning, my productivity and collaboration skill gradually increased.
-I highly believe that I learned and grew up significantly from this experience.
+Although all of the responsibilities I had was overwhelming initially, my productivity and collaboration skill gradually increased, and I learned how to take a responsibility and do multitask.
+Moreover, I gained tremendous confidence and I'm really proud of myself.

 ### 3. The CEO offered me a double salary increase with respect for my dedication.